A worksheet's primary column provides a unique identifier to identify rows when they are expanded, related, or included in a Kanban view.

 - Column formula

 While editing the data type of the primary column, you can change its data type to other alphanumeric data types only.
 Conversely, a column with any of the following data types cannot be designated as a primary column: Attachment, Related row, User, Checkbox, Select, Multiselect, Rating, Icon set, Related row lookup, and System columns (like Updated by and Created at).
-If you try to change one of these columns to the primary column, the Set as primary column option will be greyed out.

-While the primary column can have empty or duplicate values, it is best to ensure that the cell values in the primary column are filled to help in uniquely identifying rows.
+While the primary column can have empty or duplicate values, it is best practice to ensure that the cell values in the primary column are filled to help in uniquely identifying rows.
 You can use the Autonumber data type to avoid duplicate values in the primary column.

-Changing the Primary Column
+Expanded Rows and the Primary Column

-Creating Hierarchies in the Primary Column
+Row Hierarchies and the Primary Column

 One unique feature of Spreadsheet.com is that you can relate data between worksheets.
 This allows you to store all of your data in one source, but reference it in others.
 In cases where this related row relationship is defined, the cell values in primary columns serve as labels for the entire row.
 Any changes made to cell values in the primary column are automatically synced to all related sheet cells.